Television antenna: Multiple antennas, rotators

 It is sometimes desired to receive signals from transmitters which are not in the same direction.
 This can be achieved, for one station at a time, by using a rotator operated by an electric motor to turn the antenna as desired.
 Alternatively, two or more antennas, each pointing at a desired transmitter and coupled by appropriate circuitry, can be used.
 To prevent the antennas from interfering with each other, the vertical spacing between the booms must be at least half the wavelength of the lowest frequency to be received (Distance = λ/2).
 The wavelength of 54 MHz (Channel 2) is 5.5 m (λ × f = c) so the antennas must be a minimum of 2.25 m apart.
-It is also important that the cables connecting the antennas to the signal splitter/merger be exactly the same length, to prevent phasing issues, which cause ghosting with analog reception.
+It is also important that the cables connecting the antennas to the signal splitter/merger be precisely the same length to prevent phasing issues, which cause ghosting with analog reception.
 That is, the antennas might both pick up the same station; the signal from the one with the shorter cable will reach the receiver slightly sooner, supplying the receiver with two pictures slightly offset.
 There may be phasing issues even with the same length of down-lead cable.
-Band-pass filters or "signal traps" may help to reduce this problem.
+Band-pass filters or signal traps may help to reduce this problem.

 For side-by-side placement of multiple antennas, as is common in a space of limited height such as an attic, they should be separated by at least one full wavelength of the lowest frequency to be received at their closest point.

-Often when multiple antennas are used, one is for a range of co-located stations and the other is for a single transmitter in a different direction.
+When multiple antennas are often used, one is for a range of co-located stations, and the other is for a single transmitter in a different direction.